Generic Name: icosapent ethyl

 Patients should engage in appropriate nutritional intake and physical activity before receiving Vascepa, which should continue during treatment with Vascepa.

-The daily dose of Vascepa is 4 grams per day taken as 2 capsules twice daily with food.
+The daily dose of Vascepa is 4 grams per day taken as either:

 Patients should be advised to swallow Vascepa capsules whole.
 Do not break open, crush, dissolve, or chew Vascepa.